 Douglas Fernald, MA, is Senior Instructor with the Department of Family Medicine at the University of Colorado Denver, Anschutz Medical Campus.
 He has over a decade of mixed-method research and evaluation experience that ranges from large, multi-site evaluations to small, exploratory research projects.
 He specializes in practice-based research and qualitative research methods.
+His current focus is on practice transformation and health risk assessment in primary care.
 Doug is the Director of BIGHORN and Assistant Director of CaReNet, both primary care, practice-based research networks in Colorado.
 He is a member of the Agency for Healthcare Research and Quality's PBRN Resource Center Steering Committee, and teaches beginning- and intermediate-level courses on ATLAS.ti qualitative data software.

 Danielle M. Varda, PhD, is an Assistant Professor at the School of Public Affairs, University of Colorado Denver with a secondary appointment in the Colorado School of Public Health, Department of Health Systems, Management, and Policy.
 She specializes in collaborative management and policy networks, focusing specifically on public health systems research.
 Her research focus is on evaluating the network structure of collaborations between the public, private, and nonprofit sectors and the subsequent network affects of these recorded interactions.
 Using mixed methods in her research, she has developed models and methods of network measurement.
 Her work includes the development of a research model for measuring social capital by evaluating the network structure of local community networks, including developing questionnaires, conducting interviews and focus groups, and analysis of diverse network data.
 With funding from the Robert Wood Johnson Foundation, she is the author and manager of a social network analysis software tool (PARTNER, www.partnertool.ne) that allows community collaboratives to measure and monitor their partnership activity over time.
 Dr. Varda’s PARTNER tool was featured in her first place award for the 2008 Maxwell School Collaborative Governance Initiative competition, Teaching Simulation.